Aliases for KARS Gene

 GeneCards Summary for KARS Gene

 KARS (Lysyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with KARS include deafness, autosomal recessive 89 and charcot-marie-tooth disease, recessive intermediate, b.
-Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include tRNA binding and lysine-tRNA ligase activity.
+Diseases associated with KARS include charcot-marie-tooth disease, recessive intermediate, b and deafness, autosomal recessive 89.
+Among its related pathways are Gene Expression and Metabolism.
+GO annotations related to this gene include nucleic acid binding and tRNA binding.

 UniProtKB/Swiss-Prot for KARS Gene